bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

 The previous chapters established that fulfillment logic can give us a language for composing various objectives.
 However, we deemed the building of fulfillment values as a task-specific process, but some objectives are so widely applicable in robotics to merit special treatment.

-==== Universal Behavioral Objectives <def:ubo>
+==== #abbrv.UBO_full <def:ubo>
 These are behavioral objectives that are desirable across virtually all robotics applications, transcending specific tasks, domains, or application contexts.
 These include smoothness, stability, and robustness.
-When these objectives are quantified by fulfillments, they become *Universal Behavioral Fulfillments*.
+When such an objective is quantified by a fulfillment, it becomes a *#abbrv.UBF*.

 By focusing on a general class of objectives and defining ways to compute and optimize them, we get to reuse them across different applications.
 With enough use, they will be part of popular implementations of such learning algorithms.

-This chapter presents Conditioning for Action Policy Smoothness (CAPS) as a paradigm for this architectural approach.
-CAPS demonstrates how smoothness (a UBO, represented by $f_("smoothness")$ UBF) can be encouraged directly into policy architectures rather than relying on reward engineering or constant FPL inclusion.
-We show how this architectural approach complements FPL by handling fundamental behavioral requirements (UBFs) at the policy level while allowing FPL to focus on task-specific behavioral objective relationships.
+This chapter presents #abbrv.CAPS as a paradigm for this architectural approach. #abbrv.CAPS demonstrates how smoothness can be encouraged directly into policy architectures rather than relying on reward engineering.
+We show how this approach adds fundamental behavioral requirements at the policy level while allowing #abbrv.FPL to focus on task-specific behavioral objective relationships.

-*The Architectural vs. Compositional Distinction*: This approach reflects a key insight from our objective taxonomy (and the Behavioral Decomposition Principle from Chapter 3): different types of objectives (and their fulfillments) require different treatment mechanisms.
-Task-specific behavioral objectives (and their fulfillments) benefit from explicit composition through FPL, allowing practitioners to express complex logical relationships.
-Universal Behavioral Objectives (and their UBFs, like $f_("smoothness")$ UBF) should typically be promoted via the architecture itself, ensuring they are automatically encouraged without burdening the specification process.
-However, UBFs *can* still be part of an FPL formula if their interaction with other fulfillments needs explicit logical management in a particular context.
+*The Architectural vs. Compositional Distinction*: This approach reflects a key insight: different types of objectives (and their fulfillments) require different treatment mechanisms.
+Task-specific behavioral objectives (and their fulfillments) benefit from explicit composition through #abbrv.FPL, allowing practitioners to express complex logical relationships. #abbrv.UBF, like one for control smoothness, should typically be promoted via the optimization process itself, ensuring they are automatically encouraged without burdening the specification process.
+We can complement #(abbrv.FPL)-based specification with multiple #(abbrv.UBF) and their interaction with other fulfillments needs explicit logical management in a particular context.

 == Smoothness as a Universal Behavioral Objective <chap:ubo:smoothness>

 === The Problem of Oscillatory Control in Neural Policies <chap:ubo:smoothness:problem>

-A critical problem with the practical utility of controllers trained with deep Reinforcement Learning is the notable lack of smoothness in the actions learned by RL policies.
+A critical problem with the practical utility of controllers trained with deep #abbrv.RL is the notable lack of smoothness in the actions learned by #abbrv.RL policies.
 This trend often presents itself in the form of control signal oscillation and can result in poor control, high power consumption, and undue system wear.

 ==== Manifestations of Non-Smooth Control <def:manifestations_non_smooth>
 The problem of oscillatory control responses is particularly pronounced in continuous control applications where controller response can vary infinitely within the limits of acceptable outputs.
 This issue is further accentuated by the domain gap in sim-to-real transfer, where policies trained in simulation exhibit erratic behavior when deployed on real hardware.